eclipse-theia/theia-website/src/docs/authoring_plugins.md

 2. Second, the `engines` section contains `theiaPlugin`.
 It allows to flag this node package as being runnable on top of a specific version of Theia.

 3. Third, the `theiaPlugin` section contains the entry-point of the plug-in.
-For a backend plug-in, it is `backend` key with the value being the path to the javascript path of the plug-in.
+For a backend plug-in, it is `backend` key with the value being the path to the JavaScript path of the plug-in.

 Let's have a look to the single source code file that has been generated.
 The path of this file is `src/theia-hello-world-plugin-backend-plugin.ts`.
 It contains TypeScript code.

 ```typescript
 import * as theia from '@theia/plugin';